 A new Manager's Certificate expires after 12 months and a renewed certificate expires after three years.
 It is the responsibility of the applicant to apply for a Renewal Manager's Certificate before the expiry date.
 Contact your Licensing Inspector.

+- Manager's Certificates and/or renewals

+- Certified managers register

-- Copies of Manager's Certificates and/or renewals - Register of certified managers - Register of temporary and acting managers - Copies of any notifications of management change made under section 231 of the Act
+- Temporary and acting managers register

+- Any notifications of management change made under section 231 of the Act

-Template available
+- Template available